 Adding test coverage reporting really completes the picture of your codebase’s health by displaying your test coverage data in the context of your static analysis results.
 In our previous article, we saw how our GitHub browser extension allows you to view coverage line-by-line.
 Once you’ve set up test coverage reporting you can also:

-- toggle between viewing code issues and test coverage line-by-line in the same source listings, and
+toggle between viewing code issues and test coverage line-by-line in the same source listings,

 Now that you’ve customized your analysis and got a clear picture of the health of your repo, it’s time to let your team in on the action.
 Next up, we'll look at best practices for rolling Code Climate out to your team.